-Will I ever be able to fly without feeling guilty again?
+Will I ever be able to fly again without feeling guilty?

 By Lucy Hooker